acentswap/docs2-wiki/products/stableswap/how-to-stableswap.md

 ## **Trading on the StableSwap**

-Trading on the StableSwap is very similar to using the existing PancakeSwap AMM.
+Trading on the StableSwap is very similar to using the existing AcentSwap AMM.
 Before we start, it also requires a BNB Smart Chain-compatible wallet and BNB for gas fees.
 Please check our [wallet guide](https://docs.pancakeswap.finance/get-started/wallet-guide) for more details.

 1 - Go to the swap page [here](https://pancakeswap.finance/swap#/swap)